julian1/ansible-consolidated/README.md

 ####
-For use with systemd-nspawn containers, kvm, docker or virtual box.
+For use with systemd-nspawn containers, kvm, docker or virtual box VMs.

 Requires Ansible version >= 2